opnsense/docs/source/manual/how-tos/wireguard-selective-routing.rst

 - **Save** the interface configuration and then click Apply changes

 -----------------
-Restart WireGuard
+Step 5 - Restart WireGuard
 -----------------

 Now restart WireGuard - you can do this from the Dashboard (if you have the services widget) or by turning it off and on under :menuselection:`VPN --> WireGuard --> General`

 ----------------
-Create a gateway
+Step 6 - Create a gateway
 ----------------

 - Go to :menuselection:`System --> Gateways --> Single`